-The primary requirements of the Treasury Management Code are as follows:
+The primary requirements of the Treasury Management Code are:

 - Creation and maintenance of a Treasury Management Policy Statement which sets out the policies and objectives of the Council's treasury management activities. - Creation and maintenance of Treasury Management Practices which set out the manner in which the Council will seek to achieve those policies and objectives. - 3.
-Receipt by the full council of an annual Treasury Management Strategy Statement - including the Annual Investment Strategy and Minimum Revenue Provision Policy - for the year ahead, a Mid-year Review Report and an Annual Report covering activities during the previous year. - 4.
-Delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the
+Receipt by the full council of an annual Treasury Management Strategy Statement including the Annual Investment Strategy and Minimum Revenue Provision Policy for the year ahead, a Mid-Year Review Report and an Annual Report covering activities during the previous year. - 4.
+Delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions, which in this Council is the Chief Officer Resources.

-Treasury Strategy Statement, Annual Investment Strategy & MRP Statement 2020/21
+Treasury Strategy Statement, Annual Investment Strategy & MRP Statement 2021/22

-- execution and administration of treasury management decisions, which in this Council is the Chief Officer Resources. - 5.
-Delegation by the Council of the role of scrutiny of treasury management strategy and policies to a specific named body.
+5. Delegation by the Council of the role of scrutiny of treasury management strategy and policies to a specific named body.
 For this Council the delegated body is the Corporate Overview Scrutiny Committee.